erguaitan/simple-pokemon-finder/README.md

 ## 🏹 functionalities
-* see every pokémon and its stats
+* display every pokémon and its stats
 * search for pokémon whose name contains the text entered in the search field.

 ## ✒️ design